Quantum advantage in a unified scenario and secure detection of resources: Introduction

 As mentioned, in this work we consider aforesaid approaches in a single task.
 We describe this as a {\it unified scenario}.
 This can be better understood through a game (see Fig.~\ref{fig1}) where there are three parties: the Manager, Alice, and Bob.
 The Manager sends a value of a random variable to Alice and at the same time Bob receives partial information regarding that value.
 Bob does not know which value is sent to Alice, likewise, Alice also does not know what information is sent to Bob.
 The goal of the task can be achieved if and only if the value of the random variable can be identified by Bob with success probability greater than $1/2$ no matter what information he receives from the Manager or which value of the random variable is sent to Alice by the Manager.
 We mention that when Bob tries to identify the value of the variable, non-zero probability of error is allowed.
-Clearly, this setting is different from a conclusive setting \cite{Halder22-1} where there is no scope to commit error.
+Clearly, this setting is different from a conclusive setting \cite{Halder24} where there is no scope to commit error.
 However, to help Bob, Alice sends a limited amount of classical or quantum information to Bob.
 We show that when Alice sends a qubit the task can be accomplished.
 On the other hand, a cbit communication is not sufficient for accomplishing the task.
-We further show that the optimal success probability in case of a qubit communication might be higher than that in case of a cbit communication.
+We further show that the optimal success probability in case of a qubit communication can be higher than that in case of a cbit communication.
+In fact, this success probability is higher for qubit communication even if along with cbit communication Alice and Bob share randomness which allows mixing of classical strategies.
 Thus, we argue that the non-classical nature is more prominent in the present task.
-In fact, we obtain higher success probability in the quantum case compared to quantum random access code (QRAC).
+Actually, we obtain higher success probability in the quantum case compared to quantum random access code (QRAC).
 Therefore, our task is more experiment friendly.
-Interestingly, in our task, for a high dimensional random variable, it may require to communicate an arbitrarily high dimensional classical communication to achieve the goal of the task while it can be achieved via only a qubit communication.
-This clearly establishes an arbitrarily large quantum-classical separation.
+Interestingly, in our task, for a high dimensional random variable, it may require to communicate a high dimensional classical information to achieve the goal of the task while it can be achieved via only a qubit communication.
+This clearly establishes a large separation between the quantum and the classical communication.
+However, we mention that there are papers where arbitrary quantum advantage is reported \cite{Galvao03, Perry15, Rout23}.
+But in our case we consider a single setting to observe several incidents.
+This is certainly one of the key points of our work.